 Hull House Recovery Residences focus on three essential tools to build meaningful recovery places for people with eating disorders and other addictions.

 We believe accountability is a powerful tool in motivating us to make permanent changes in our daily lives.
-We help our residents set realistic daily goals to keep them on track and moving toward their goals and dreams.
+We help our participants set realistic daily goals to keep them on track and moving toward their goals and dreams.
 Rather than listen to the eating disorder or addiction, we help you listen to those who have gone before you, those who love you and those who will help you combat those voices telling you that you are not good enough.

-We believe that by creating a positive, safe and home-like environment our residents will develop and maintain new and healthier responses to their everyday situations that were once triggers to addictive and self-destructive behaviors.
+We believe that by creating a positive, safe and home-like environment our participants will develop and maintain new and healthier responses to their everyday situations that were once triggers to addictive and self-destructive behaviors.

-Hull House Recovery Residences offer residents a day-and-night sober environment with others who share their struggles and their desire for recovery.
+Hull House Recovery Residences offer participants a day-and-night sober environment with others who share their struggles and their desire for recovery.
 Being able to connect daily with others who appreciate the unique challenges of having an Eating Disorder and Substance Use Disorder is critical to making lasting changes in behaviors, thoughts and feelings.

 Where Accountability, Connection and Love are there, we believe healing is possible.
 HHRR is a nurturing, safe place you can call HOME!